Accounting Course Offerings

 561 – Advanced Accounting (3)

 Prerequisite: ACCT 305 or equivalent.
-This course applies financial accounting principles to the preparation of consolidated financial statements, segment disclosures, foreign currency adjustments and translations, partnership accounting, reorganizations and liquidations, and mergers and acquisitions.
+This course applies financial accounting principles to the preparation of consolidated financial statements, segment disclosures, foreign currency adjustments and translations, partnership accounting, reorganizations and liquidation, and mergers and acquisitions.
 ACCT 561 also requires a research project and presentation covering a topic related to the course.
 (Course is cross-listed as ACCT 461.
 Credit is not granted for both ACCT 461 and ACCT 561 or MBUS 561.)

 562 – Income Tax Procedure (3)